resource-watch/slate/source/includes/api/_user_management.md

 -H "Authorization: Bearer <your-token>" \
 ```

+Cursor-based pagination works by returning a slice of results, and a pointer to the end of the slice returned.
+On subsequent requests, you can then use the cursor to request the next slice of results after (or before) the cursor provided.
+Cursor-paginated methods accept limiting the amount of returned results through the `page[size]` query parameter - defaults to 10, with a maximum supported value of 200 -, and control of the slice returned through the `page[after]` and `page[before]` query parameters.

+By default, if you don't pass a `page[after]` or `page[before]` parameter, you'll receive the first portion of results.
+Paginated responses include a top-level `links` object in the response body, that includes the link you should use to fetch the previous or next page of data.

+If the slice of data you received is smaller than the `page[size]` provided (or 10, the default value), that indicates no further results.

+**Please keep in mind that, until May 1st 2021, you need to provide `strategy=cursor` to use this pagination strategy.**

+#### Pagination using offset strategy

 > DEPRECATED: Example request to load page 2 using 25 results per page using the "offset" strategy:

 ```shell